santiagoviteri01/santiagoviteri01.github.io./README.md

 - **Early Stopping:** Patience of 3 epochs, monitoring validation loss to prevent overfitting.
 - **Model Checkpointing:** Saves the best model based on validation loss.

-Training was conducted using the PyTorch Lightning `Trainer`, with logs recorded using `CSVLogger`.
+The training was conducted using the PyTorch Lightning `Trainer`, with logs recorded using `CSVLogger`.
 The final model was saved and evaluated on the test set.

 **2. CNN Model Training**

-- **Architecture:** CNN with multiple filter sizes (3,3,3) and 64 filters.
+- **Architecture:** CNN with multiple filter sizes (3,3,3) and 4 filters.
 - **Maximum Epochs:** 200
 - **Batch Size:** 32
 - **Early Stopping:** Patience of 3 epochs, monitoring validation loss.
 - **Model Checkpointing:** Saves the best model based on validation loss.

-Training was also managed using PyTorch Lightning.
+The training was also managed using PyTorch Lightning.
 After training, the model was re-instantiated from the checkpoint and evaluated on the test set.
 The test results were logged and visualized.

 #### Results